fbpx

 With an exponentially increasing global demand for its products since the early 1990s and numerous acquisitions after 2000, the volumes and complexity of the localization efforts have continuously increased, even through periods where budgets are being cut, meaning that there is always a strong need for the localization team to be advocating for the budget to support the growing volumes.
 There are literally thousands of products requiring localization, each with different requirements.

-The localization team at SAP supports the translation of over 1 billion (source) words each year.
-About 90 percent of these words are processed via the TMs and MT, so may not have seen a translator more than once.
+The localization team at SAP supports the translation of approximately 10 billion (source) words each year.
+About 90% of these words are processed via the TMs and MT, so may not have seen a translator more than once.

 Culture